 Thus, the same joint can be classified as fibrous, cartilaginous, or bony symphalangism according to the child’s age at diagnosis.

-Congenital stiffness of the digits is main presentation.
+The congenital stiffness of the digits is the main presentation.

 This condition can be easily detected at birth.

-The x-ray may reveal any of the above mentioned grades of symphalangism, depending on the age of the child.
-One cannot, detect radiograpically at birth because of lack of ossification of the pahalges around the affected joint.
-With growth and maturation, when the bones ossify, there is a decrease in the articular width with eventual fusion.
+So it possible that one is not even able to detect the condition radiographically at birth because of a lack of ossification of the phalanges around the affected joint.
+With growth and maturation, when the bones ossify, there is a decrease in the joint width with eventual fusion.

 Treatment of Symphalangism

 Very young children should not be operated.
 Most of the children have limited functional hampering and may not need surgery at all.